 The neural networks needed to process this kind of task are designed by a software engineer and will contain several different layers of neurons, or decision-making units, hence the “deep” in deep learning.

-Deep Learning Applied to Marketing
+Deep Learning in Digital Marketing

 So deep learning makes some pretty complex tasks possible and can automate decisions that previously could only be processed by a human.
 How can we use this in a marketing context?